If You Wish to Take HGH Injections

 When the body needs more human growth hormone the hypothalamus releases growth hormone releasing hormone (GHRH) which tells the pituitary gland to release HGH.
 This process does not occur while one is taking the injections, and if it goes on too long this connection between the hypothalamus and pituitary gland can be lost.

 This is why the injections should not be stopped abruptly.
-The patient should be slowly weaned in the hopes that during this time the pituitary gland will start to release its own HGH again.
+The patient should be slowly weaned in the hopes that during this time the pituitary gland will start to release its own growth hormone again.
 This process may help to decrease the rebound effect that one may experience after stopping the injections.
-If you stop the injections abruptly or wean off too fast your body you can end up without enough HGH, which can cause you to lose the benefits you had gained and even more.
+If you stop the injections abruptly or wean off too fast your body can end up without enough HGH, which can cause you to lose the benefits you had gained and even more.